-NOTICE TO SHELLBACK CLUB MEMBERS AND GUESTS The Shellback Club has decided to begin its 88th year as a series of online meetings, in recognition of the COVID-19 pandemic.
+NOTICE TO SHELLBACK CLUB MEMBERS AND GUESTS The Shellback Club began its 89th year as a series of online meetings, in recognition of the COVID-19 pandemic.
+As of February 15 2023 meetings are now being held in hybrid form: both in-person and online.
 Details on the meeting schedule and instructions on using the online meeting software Zoom can be found on the Meeting Topics page.
-We'll see you in the fall.

 What is the Shellback Club?